fread-ink/ebook-paginator/README.md

 `cacheForwardPagination`: If this is true then the point at which page breaks happened during forward pagination are cached and re-used when backward paginating to the same pages.
 This is nice because backward pagination does not always result in page breaks in the same locations as forward pagination (due to CSS rules like break-before) but it may feel odd to the user if moving forward one page and then back one page gives a different result.
 By enabling caching the pages will be paginated the same.
 Note that backwards pagination is never cached/re-used, only forward pagination.
 This option has no effect if a location was arrived at by means other than forward paginating to the page (e.g. using a bookmark) since then no pagination results have been prevously cached.
 If this option is false then pagination is always re-calculated.
 This cache should be invalidated when e.g. font size or page size is changed using `.redraw(true)`.
 Default value for this option is true.

+`detectEncoding`: Set to true to force manual detection of encoding.
+Useful in case the source (usually a web server) sends the wrong mimetype.
+E.g. if an XHTML file has the HTML extension the wrong mimetype will likely be sent and encoding detection can fail.
+This is enabled by default but can cause the source document to be re-parsed once or twice.
+See the _Detecting encoding_ sub-section under _Implementation details_ for more info.

 ## async load(contentURI)

 Load an HTML document from the specified URI and paginate the first page.